C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development -- RCR Report: Generating the Computational Evidence

 The benchmark inputs are in two places: Python programs in \path{src/parser/python_programs.csv} (with \path{src/parser/data.csv} as backup), and JSON specifications under \path{src/c2q-dataset/inputs/json_dsl/} and \path{src/c2q-dataset/inputs/json_dsl_smoke/}.
 The corresponding archived reports and outputs are preserved in the Zenodo data record~\cite{ye_khan_c2q_dataset_2025} for comparison.

 Table~\ref{tab:reproduction-mapping} maps the paper's three experiments to the corresponding executable and archival materials, including the reproduction mode for each experiment.
 Experiment~1 covers encoder evaluation (RQ1), Experiment~2 covers deployment and hardware recommendation (RQ2), and Experiment~3 covers full end-to-end workflow validation (RQ3).
-Experiment~1 is represented through released training materials rather than a dedicated \texttt{make} reproduction target; this reflects the computational cost of full parser retraining rather than a gap in the released materials.
-Experiment~1 is not packaged as a single-command reproduction target.
-Instead, the released notebook, training data references, intermediate results, and pretrained model support inspection of the training procedure, partial reruns, and validation of the reported encoder behavior at inference time.
+Experiment~1 is represented through the released training notebook, intermediate results, and pretrained model; it is not packaged as a single-command target because full parser retraining is outside the lightweight reproduction path.

 \FloatBarrier